jwhartley/flow/site/docs/concepts/collections.md

 The collection documents are displayed by key.
 Click the desired key to preview it in its native JSON format.

+In the collection specification required fields will appear in **bold**, and optional fields will appear in _italics_.

 #### Using the flowctl CLI

 In your [authenticated flowctl session](../reference/authentication.md#authenticating-flow-using-the-cli), issue the command `flowctl collections read --collection <full/collection-name> --uncommitted`.
 For example, `flowctl collections read --collection acmeCo/inventory/anvils --uncommitted`.